-Can my personality be a disorder?!
-Chapter 11- Personality Disorders A personality refers to a distinctive set of behavior patterns that make up our individuality.
-Our personality consists of traits that vary based on the situation.
-Defining Personality • Personality disorders are displayed in a wide range of social and personal contextsare inflexible and cause significant impairment in functioning.
-People with personality disorders have a great difficulty dealing with other people.
-They tend to be rigid, inflexible, and unable to respond to changes and demands of life.
+- Personality disorders are displayed in a wide range of social and personal contexts...are inflexible and cause significant impairment in functioning. - People with personality disorders have a great difficulty dealing with other people. - They tend to be rigid, inflexible, and unable to respond to changes and demands of life.